-Internationally educated applicants are required to have their education reviewed to determine if the education that they have completed is substantially equivalent to the accredited Canadian physiotherapy education programs.
-Applicants from accredited Canadian education programs would not pay the credentialing or prior learning assessment fees.
+Internationally educated applicants are required to have their education reviewed to ensure that the education that they have completed is not substantially different than the accredited Canadian physiotherapy education programs.
+Applicants from accredited Canadian education programs would not pay the credentialling fees.
 All other fees are the same for Canadian and International applicants.

-The fees as of December 31, 2011 were:
+The current fees as of December 31, 2014 are: